sw-goh-tools/heroku-swgoh-stats/README.md

 ### Deploying with Railway (railway.app)

 NOTE: These instructions assume you have a working, publicly available instance of Comlink running.
 You will need the web URL or IP address of that instance to set up SWGOH Stats.
-If you need to set up a comlink instance, I highly recommend using [deploy-swgoh-comlink](https://github.com/swgoh-utils/swgoh-comlink) - there is a guide there for deploying to Railway as well!
+If you need to set up a comlink instance, you may also use [deploy-swgoh-comlink](https://github.com/swgoh-utils/swgoh-comlink) - there is a guide there for deploying to Railway as well!

 1. Download a copy of the files in this repository to your local machine; unzip the download and grab the `Dockerfile` and the `app.json` file (For simplicity, you can discard the README and heroku.yml files if you like.)